-At the helm station you will find an accessory switch panel with various accessory controls.
-You will find another smaller accessory panel at the livewell with switches for the washdown, livewell, and spreader lights.
+At the helm station you will find an accessory switch panel.
 Not all boats are equipped with the same accessories.
 Consult your dealer for specific information or questions on the accessories included on your boat.
 More detailed descriptions of switch functions are located in Chapter 8 of this manual.